-Career Exploration in Biology and Natural Resources Management
+Career Exploration in Biology and Natural Resources and Environmental Management

 What Can I Do With This Major?

 The million dollar question!
 Try searching for ‘Biology’, ‘Natural Resource and Environmental Management’, or something more refined.
 You can select those careers of interest and learn about areas of study, typical employers, and strategies to be most successful within this field.

 Focus 2 is a free personalized career assessment and exploration tool available to all GVSU students and alumni.
 Focus 2 is designed to help you explore careers and majors by identifying those that best fit your career interests, values, personality, and skills.
 From these results, you can explore in-depth information related to specific careers (e.g., typical responsibilities, projected job growth, salary, etc.).

 O*Net allows you to search for career options.
 Try simple search terms at first, like bio, vet, education, or lab to see the breadth of possible careers within this field.
 O*Net provides information about each possibility, including skills, related careers, salaries, and employment trends.
 Careers are labeled as ‘bright outlook’ and ‘green’ to easily those with expected growth and a sustainability focus.

 O*NET Career Clusters identifies careers requiring similar skills.
 You can use this tool to better plan what knowledge, competencies, and training you need to be successful in the career of your choice.